manymoments/manymoments.github.io/_posts/2022-11-24-two-round-HS.md

 A minor difference is that when $p= \bot$ then $p{-}proof$ is not sent.

-The two major differences are in the $RML$ sub-protocol and external validity of $LB$ sub-protocol:
+The two major differences are in the $TNDRMNT-RML$ sub-protocol and external validity of $TNDRMNT-LB$ sub-protocol:
 1. *Recover Max Lock* protocol: Instead of using ```PBFT-RML(v)``` which returns a set of $n-f$ lock-certificates, we use ```TNDRMNT-RML(v)``` which returns only **one** lock-certificate.
 This is where Tendermint based protocols (like Two Round HotStuff) save on message size.
 2. The *external validity* of the *Locked broadcast* $EV_{\text{LB}}$ is changed from $EV_{\text{LB-PBFT}}$ to $EV_{\text{LB-TNDRMNT}}$ to work with the change above in the Recover Max Lock protocol.